 Cold Starts

 Cold starts (or init times) are an incredibly addictive topic.
 In many cases they can be ignored as an optimization to perform when the time and data suggests action.
 In practice, the more traffic your function handles the less likely cold starts are an issue since they statistically disappear under the 99th percentile.
 However in rare cases, you may want to optimize for them.
 This guide can help you make decisions on how to go about it.
+It also descibes how AWS may be doing this for you already with Proactive Initialization.

 Modest sized Rails applications generally boot within 3 to 5 seconds.
 This happens exactly once for the duration of the function's lifecycle which could last for 30 minutes or more and service a huge amount of traffic with no latency.